People

 Kuan is a senior at the University of California, San Diego.
 She double majors in psychology and business-economics.
 She’s interested in different types of evidence-based psychotherapies for mental health disorders, the concept of wellbeing and effective ways to enhance mental wellbeing.
 In her free time, she enjoys swimming, exploring nature, going to the beach, music, and trying out different Asian foods.

-Cadance is a third-year undergraduate student majoring in Developmental Psychology with a minor in Biology.
-She is interested in learning about various psychological disorders and how to expand scientific literature to help those who face mental health challenges.
-In the future, Cadance aims to work with vulnerable populations to provide support and advocacy for those who are underserved.
-In her free time, she enjoys reading fiction, crocheting clothes for her cat, trying new foods, and going to the beach.
+Cadance is a fourth-year student majoring in Developmental Psychology with a minor in Global Health at the University of California San Diego.
+She is interested in learning more about neuropsychological and developmental disorders and how these conditions affect behavior and mental health.
+In the future, Cadance plans to pursue a Ph.D. in clinical psychology in hopes of working with those who face mental health challenges.
+In her free time, she enjoys reading, crocheting, trying new foods, and going to the beach.

 Collaborators